vinoditprobs/Sparkt.in/README.md

 ## Project Overview

-Sparkt.in is the official website for Sparkt, an organization dedicated to [insert brief description of the organization or its mission].
+Sparkt.in is the official website for Sparkt.
 The website is undergoing a significant update to transition from its previous HTML, CSS, and jQuery-based design to a modern technology stack using React and Next.js.

 ## Technologies Used